Dr. Gregory Michna

 PROFESSIONAL ACTIVITIES

 Dr. Michna specializes in colonial America, and his research focuses on Algonquian and Iroquoian relations with British and French missionaries in Northeastern America.
 His wider research interests include religious history, the development of slavery, indigenous history across the American continents, and the development of Atlantic culture.
-His current book manuscript is tentatively titled "A Communion of Churches: Indian Christians, English Ministers, and Congregations in Colonial New England, 1600-1775."
+He is currently working on two books: a biography on Longmeadow, MA minister Stephen Williams and a game book for the Reacting to the Past series of educational roleplaying games on the Salem Witchcraft trials.

 "The Haunting Legacies of Childhood Displacement: Stephen Williams and the Memory of the 1704 Raid on Deerfield, Massachusetts", for Displacement in the Texts of the Long Eighteenth Century, 1660-1815.
 Eds.
 Linda Zionkows and Cynthia Klekar.
 Book chapter under revision.